less-morose/less-morose.github.io/_posts/2025-08-14-SOAR+SIEMAutomationProject.md

 - type - the Rule Triggered
 ![Desktop View](/assets/posts/SOARSIEM/final-workflow-thehive-json.png)

-### Email
+#### Email

 Pretty much same as the Mimikatz one, just with the source IP variable instead and no host name, because the default wazuh rules do not include everything, unlike the custom Mimikatz rule.
 ![Desktop View](/assets/posts/SOARSIEM/final-workflow-email.png)

-### User input
+#### User input

-User Input triggers for emails automatically configure a link to allow/deny the continuation of the workflow, so the inputs are very simple.
+User Input triggers for emails automatically configure two links to allow or deny the continuation of the workflow, so the inputs are very simple.
 ![Desktop View](/assets/posts/SOARSIEM/final-workflow-userinput.png)

-### Active Response via Wazuh Manager
+#### Active Response via Wazuh Manager

 Searching through Wazuh's Documentation, [agent-control](https://documentation.wazuh.com/current/user-manual/reference/tools/agent-control.html){: target="_blank"} and learning how to configure the [active response](https://documentation.wazuh.com/current/user-manual/capabilities/active-response/how-to-configure.html){: target="_blank"}
 Within /var/ossec/etc/ossec.conf, there are active-response tags that are commented out.
 I removed them and created the following lines to block the source IP of an alert provided it is at least level 5.